-One of the most charming cities in the world, Amsterdam is the perfect destination for a city break, year round.
-Something of an engineering marvel, Amsterdam is pretty much defined by the web of canals cutting through it.
-Charming canal houses with their distinct gables seem to be leaning on each other and on the brink of tumbling down to the murky waters, and little bridges connect the city’s neighbourhoods, each with their own unique vibe.
+One of the most charming cities in the world, Amsterdam is the perfect destination for a city break.
+Something of an engineering marvel, Amsterdam is pretty much defined by the web of canals slicing through it.
+Charming canal houses with their distinct gables seem to be leaning on each other and on the brink of tumbling down to the murky waters; little bridges connect the city’s neighborhoods, each with their own unique vibe.
 Amsterdam owes much of its grandeur to the Golden Age, a time when the city was pretty much the capital of Europe and the center of the world.

 There’s so much to explore so let’s get started.

 What’s Included in this 3 Days in Amsterdam Itinerary?